 Teller County wants to ensure that all events held within the County are safe and successful.
 Therefore, Teller County Administration asks event organizers who are holding events in Teller County to provide a completed Special Events Permit application.

-This application requests specific information about the event such as: Description of event, # of participants & spectators, insurance, affected roads, food service, structures, sanitation and emergency services, etc.
+This application requests specific information about the event such as: Description of event, # of participants and spectators, insurance, affected roads, food service, structures, sanitation and emergency services, etc.

 A ‘simple’ event, such as low attendance (less than 50 participants/spectators) with little impact on roadways and overall public safety and welfare, may require at least 2 months lead time for application submission before the proposed event date.